jeremycbrothers/GenerationGap/README.md

 # GenerationGap
 This project was originally created by my self and various CS students who took CSCI-499</br>
-with Dr. Adam Whitley.
+with Dr. Adam Whitley at UNCA.
 I will have made my own changes to this project that may not exist on the original. </br>
 At this time Dr. Whitley does not have a license on the project but has given me permission to use the project in </br>
 my portfolio.
 If the license changes to some variant open source license this should suffice as giving original credit.</br>
 If the license changes I will remove this repository and all it's code at the original owners request.</br>